iamthemc/iamthemc/README.md

-- 👋 Hi, I’m @iamthemc
+- 👋 Hi, I’m Marcie
-- 👀 I’m interested in learning more about AI (ANI, AGI, ASI) and how that will affect the way we live, and pontificating on ASI's arrival.
+- 👀 I’m interested in learning more about AI (ANI, AGI, ASI) and debating about the arrival of ASI
-- 🌱 I’m currently advancing knowledge in python and continuing Deep Learning AI's Machine Learning classes
+- 🌱 I’m currently taking CS50’s Introduction to Artificial Intelligence with Python
 - 💞️ I’m looking to collaborate on creating an online study group
-- 📫 How to reach me marcie dot cheung at google mail
+- 📫 marcie dot cheung at google mail

 <!---
 iamthemc/iamthemc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.